wp-plugins/print-o-matic/readme.txt

 == Changelog ==

 = 1.5.7 =
-* added print_before_print attribute and option to manually pause the print dialogue box to let the page fully load.
+* added pause_before_print attribute and option to manually pause the print dialogue box to let the page fully load.

 = 1.5.6 =
 * typo correction